 I wish you all stay safe.
 In these challenging times let us all empathically support each other to make the best of our situation no matter what our opinions.

-Note: I retired in 2018 and was traveling around the world until this pandemic started.
-Friends and family kept asking me about the benefits and safety of these vaccines and wanted an honest opinion, so I began to research it and write about it.
-The deeper I delved into it, the more I wanted to solve the puzzle.
-I originally placed this post on my personal Facebook Ray Sahelian page and it had more than 1,500 shares.
+Note: I retired in 2018 and was traveling around the world when this pandemic started.
+Friends and family kept asking me about the benefits and safety of these vaccines and wanted an honest opinion, so I began to look into it.
+The deeper I delved, the more I wanted to solve the puzzle.
+I originally placed this article on my personal Facebook Ray Sahelian page and it had more than 1,500 shares.
 Then, without warning, on Sunday April 18 (my post originally was placed on March 17), I woke up to see that the page, with dozens of references to medical journal articles, had been deleted.
-So I moved it here (luckily a friend had copied the article and emailed it to me.)
+So I moved it here (luckily a friend had copied the article and emailed it to me).
 I think this is a reasonable and well-thought-out article.
 I am not comforted that FB deleted it without giving any warnings or reasons other than it "violated community standards."
 Are scientists not allowed to voice opinions that diverge from the currently accepted and potentially politically motivated narrative, especially on a topic with such limited understanding?
 So I opened an additional account on MeWe where info is not censored.
-Feel free to Follow me on Facebook, or friend me at MeWe; there are groups that discuss Covid vaccine adverse reactions without censorship.
+Feel free to Follow me on Facebook, or friend me on MeWe; there are groups that discuss Covid vaccine adverse reactions without censorship.
 The information below the line has not been updated since 2019.

 Modern medicine or alternative natural healing?